charanpuneetsingh/CreateFirstEC2Instance/README.md

 # CreateFirstEC2Instance
 # Generate Key-Pair file which our instance can use and later can be used to lSSH to our instance.

+Run the following command:
+'''bash
-Run the following command: ''' bash 'ssh-keygen -t rsa -b 2048 -f my-key'
+'ssh-keygen -t rsa -b 2048 -f my-key'

  Then use below in the main.tf